 Finally: How to build a strong and elastic myofascial system

-Movement is absolutely essential to the health of the body and all its systems, but of course we must ensure the movements we incorporate are correct.
+Movement is essential to the health of the body and all its systems, but of course, we must ensure the movements we incorporate are correct.

-This webinar focused on fascial recoil; how to recognise it and train it into our patients.
-Tuulia spoke about slow and controlled movement, and the impact on the neurological system and the fascial system.
+This webinar focused on fascial recoil; how to recognise it and train it in our patients.
+Tuulia spoke about slow and controlled movement and its impact on the neurological system and the fascial system.
 She spoke about bouncing, and how this impacts the quality of movement and the elegance of the patient.
-She spoke about proprioceptive refinement and micromovements, really focusing on the impact that the rider has on the horse in the smallest details, such as their breathing, posture and emotional state.
+She spoke about proprioceptive refinement and micro-movements, really focusing on the impact that the rider has on the horse in the smallest details, such as their breathing, posture and emotional state.
 We also discussed fluid dynamics and incorporating rotation through the spine in motion, along with the role of nutrition and hydration.

 All of these aspects of training came together as Tuulia discussed the role of variety in the training programme.
 Every aspect of training must be varied, including work with and without a rider, the speed, surface, tempo, rhythm and load.
 This variation is what will truly train a resilient myofascial system and ultimately aid in reducing the risk of injury.
 We must also consider that the training of one system of the body is not more important than another – the cardiovascular system, neurological system, muscular system and skeletal system must all be given equal priority in a training programme.